-Attracting and training a large complement of exceptional PDFs is one of the mandates of Alberta's CARI sector and an institutional priority for the University of Alberta.
-Direct and indirect costs associated with PDFs are not included in university's Campus Alberta Grant, because these individuals are not counted as either staff FLEs or student FLEs.
+Postdoctoral fellows are highly qualified personnel that power the university's research and innovation activities.
+Attracting and training a large complement of exceptional PDFs is one of the distinct mandates of Alberta's CARI sector and an institutional priority for the University of Alberta.
+However, there are direct and indirect costs associated with PDFs that are not included in university's operating budget, because these individuals are not counted as either staff FLEs or student FLEs.